-Even if you now have separate live, encourage your child to spend time with and maintain a close relationship with your ex-partner.
-Although the shared responsibilities, coordination, and decision-making can be difficult and exhausting, kids who enjoy the company and guidance of both parents have the best chance at happiness and success.
+Even if you now have separate lives, encourage your child to spend time with and maintain a close relationship with your ex-partner.
+Although shared responsibilities, coordination, and decision-making can be difficult and exhausting, parents who provide guidance to their kids have the best chance at happiness and success.

-Resolve issues quickly.
+- Resolve issues quickly.
 Compromise.
-Don’t let small stuff get in the way and escalate.
+Don’t let the small stuff get in the way and escalate.
 Always do what is best for your child.

 All too soon, your baby will become a toddler and he or she will start to move around more, explore, and interact.

-Between the ages of about three and five, your preschooler becomes slightly less self-centered, more aware of his or her place in the world and start learning to manage their emotions and behavior.
+Between the ages of about three and five, your preschooler becomes slightly less self-centered, more aware of his or her place in the world, and starts learning to manage their emotions and behavior.
 Their social skills develop quickly, which set the basis for when they venture into the world and go to school.
 They are experiential learners and test the boundaries of their bodies and minds.

-- Teach by demonstrating empathy and talk about feelings.
+- Teach by demonstrating empathy and talking about feelings

-- Continue to create routine in his or her daily life, which is comforting as your preschooler discovers new things that can be scary to them.
+- Continue to create a routine in his or her daily life, which is comforting as your preschooler discovers new things that can be scary to them

 - Listen reflectively to your kid on a regular basis.
 Ask him or her to describe their experiences and feelings.

-- Set limits but empathize when they disappointment – teach self-discipline rather than enforced punishment.
+- Set limits but empathize when they are disappointed—teach self-discipline rather than enforced punishment.

 - Interact regularly with your child and create social time.

-- Limit the use and reliance of electronic devices to specific times a day.
+- Limit the use and reliance on electronic devices to specific times of day

-- Know your child’s friends, their relationships, and values.
+- Know your child’s friends, relationships, and values

-In your child’s early teens, between 13- and 15-years, expect variable behavior and emotions as they try to settle into independence.
-At this point, he or she has developed a personality but may still be trying to find their stable identity.
+In your child’s early teens, between 13- and 15 years, expect variable behavior and emotions as they try to settle into independence.
+At this point, he or she has developed a personality but may still be trying to find a stable identity.

 The outside world has an increasing influence on your teen as they navigate peer relationships, look up to role models, and widen their exposure through social media and school, sports, and other events.

-At this stage, the focus of the parent is on demonstrating respect and positive values, managing your own emotions, balance freedom with responsibility, and communicating regularly.
+At this stage, the focus of the parent is on demonstrating respect and positive values, managing your own emotions, balancing freedom with responsibility, and communicating regularly.

-- Eat as many meals together as possible, especially dinnertime.
+- Eat as many meals together as possible, especially at dinnertime

 Remember that engagement with your child—whatever his or her age—is the critical component in their development.
 As a baby or toddler, this means physical contact and care.
-When your child grows older, communication about their experiences and emotions become like a light to guide them to confidence.
+When your child grows older, communication about their experiences and emotions becomes like a light to guide them to confidence.

 Listening reflectively, talking about emotions, establishing boundaries and structure, and balancing independence with responsibility are very important too.
 Notice changes in your child’s behavior.
 Monitor their activities online and in the real world.